-AASB 110.3 1.
-Events after reporting date are those events, favourable and unfavourable, that occur between the reporting date and the date when the financial statement is authorised for issue.
-Two types of events can be identified: a) those that provide evidence of conditions that existed at the reporting date (adjusting events after the reporting date); and 2. those that are indicative of conditions that arose after the reporting date (non-adjusting events after the reporting date).
-AASB 110.8 3.
-Council shall adjust the amounts recognised in its financial statements to reflect adjusting events after the reporting date.
-For example: a) the settlement of a court case confirming Council had a liability at the reporting date a. the discovery of fraud or errors that show the financial statements are incorrect. b.
-Information received after the year end indicating an asset was impaired at the reporting date.
-AASB 110.21 4.
-If non-adjusting events are material and could influence economic decisions taken on the basis of the financial statements, then Council should disclose a) the nature of the event; anda. an estimate of its financial effect, or a statement that the estimate cannot be made.
-5. For example a) Significant damage to infrastructure assets b) change in legislation significantly impacting Council services c) decision to withdraw from the provision of a significant services d) commencement of major litigation arising from events occurring after balance date e) announcement of proposed amalgamations or boundary changes
+AASB 110.3 reporting of can be ide a) those the rep that provide evidence of conditions that existed at the reporting date (adjusting events after porting date); and that are indicative of conditions that arose after the reporting date (non-adjusting events after porting date).
+AASB 110.8 all adjust the amounts recognised in its financial statements to reflect adjusting events after the ate.
+For example: • ttlement of a court case confirming Council had a liability at the reporting date • covery of fraud or errors that show the financial statements are incorrect. ation received after the year end indicating an asset was impaired at the reporting date. c) illioitik ation received after the year end indicating an asset was impalied at the reporting date.
+AASB 110.21 financial sta sting events are material and could influence economic decisions taken on the basis of the atements, then Council should disclose ture of the event; and b) an esti mate of its financial effect, or a statement that the estimate cannot be made. b) change c) decision d) comme eant damage to infrastructure assets e in legislation significantly impacting Council services on to withdraw from the provision of a significant services encement of major litigation arising from events occurring after balance date incement of proposed amalgamations or boundary changes